 - 1. Online registration information

 - 2. Birth Certificate

-- 3. Social Security card

-- 4. Copy of parent/guardian's photo I.D.
+- 3. Copy of parent/guardian's photo I.D.

-- 5. Medical Statement signed and dated by a physician each year
+- 4. Medical Statement signed and dated by a physician each year

-- 6. Dental Statement signed and dated by a dentist/physician

-- 7. Immunization Records
+- 5. Immunization Records

-- 8. Two proofs of residency
+- 6. Two proofs of residency

-- 9. Verification of income (1040 tax form, one month of consecutive pay stubs, or other income verification)

-- 10. Emergency Contact Information (including names of persons to whom the child may be released to)
+- 7. Emergency Contact Information (including names of persons to whom the child may be released to)

 - Persons picking up your child may be asked to show identification if they are not recognized by the classroom staff

-- 11. Emergency Transportation/Treatment Authorization
+- 8. Emergency Transportation/Treatment Authorization

-- 12.Photo Release
+- 9. Photo Release

-- 13. Walking Trip Permission to Decker Playground
+- 10. Walking Trip Permission to Decker Playground

-- 14. Roster Permission Form
+- 11. Roster Permission Form

-- 15. Tuition and Fee Acknowledgment Form
+- 12. Tuition and Fee Acknowledgment Form

-- 16. Early Childhood Screening tool
+- 13. Early Childhood Screening tool

-- 17. Custody paperwork (if applicable)
+- 14. Custody paperwork (if applicable)

-- 18. Medication Authorization Form signed by physician and parent (if applicable)

-- 19. Allergy Form signed by physician and parent (if applicable)
+- 15. Medication Authorization Form signed by physician and parent (if applicable) - 16.
+Allergy Form signed by physician and parent (if applicable)

-Steps to Enroll Barberton City Schools
+Steps to Enroll

+Barberton City Schools

-Thank you for using the InfoSnap Online Enrollment system to register your child with the Barberton City Schools.
+Thank you for using the Online Enrollment system to register your child with the Barberton City Schools.
 The system is a secure and green process, which allows the district to verify all student demographic, emergency, and medical information for your child prior to the start of the new school year.
 The system will also allow you to electronically sign the annual permissions for school district policies.
 This online process replaces the majority of the hard copy student registration and permission forms that your child brings home from school on the first day of school.

 We ask that you please take action to complete the registration as soon as possible.
 Your student's registration will not be complete until the forms have been submitted.
-If you do not have access to the internet, we will have computers available at the Administration office to complete your child's registration.
+If you do not have access to the internet, we have computers available at the Administration office.